 Devil’s Bridge in Sedona, Arizona is an iconic natural sandstone arch with panoramic views of red rocks and green ponderosa forests.
-Hiking to Devil’s Bridge is popular activity for those hoping to snap a photo of themselves standing on top of the towering arch.
-It’s no surprise that most visitors consider it to be one of the must see sights in Sedona.
-While this popular 3.6 mile trail is heavily trafficked year round, it shouldn’t be missed especially if you only have time for one hike on your visit to Sedona.
+Hiking to Devil’s Bridge is a popular activity for those hoping to snap a photo of themselves standing on top of the towering arch.
+It is no surprise that most visitors consider it to be one of the must-see sights in Sedona.

 Hiking Basics